Luca Cumani

-Luca Matteo Cumani (born 7 April 1949, in Milan, Italy) is an Italian thoroughbred horse trainer and breeder.
-He trained at Bedford House Stables in Newmarket from 1976 to 2019.
+Luca Matteo Cumani (born 7 April 1949) is an Italian thoroughbred horse trainer and breeder.
+He trained at Bedford House Stables in Newmarket, England from 1976 to 2019.
 He has trained a multitude of high-profile horses, including seven Classic race winners, two Epsom Derby winners in Kahyasi (1988) and High-Rise (1998), as well as a Breeders' Cup Mile winner in Barathea (1994).

 Early life and family

 Cumani was born on 7 April 1949, in Milan, Italy.
 As the son of champion amateur jockey Elena and champion trainer Sergio Cumani, horseracing has always been in his blood.
 He followed in their footsteps, emulating first his mother and then his father.

 Cumani is the father of Francesca Cumani who is the co-presenter of ITV's racing coverage in the UK.

-Cumani’s son Matt Cumani is a promising racehorse trainer himself, based in Ballarat, Victoria, Australia.
+Cumani’s son Matt Cumani is a racehorse trainer himself, based in Ballarat, Victoria, Australia.
 He appears to have a similar desire as his father to target the classics.